motionzlol/discord-bot-command-ideas/cmds.md

-# Haven Bot Command Ideas
+# Bot Command Ideas

-Here is a list of potential command ideas for the Haven Discord bot:
+Here is a list of potential command ideas for the Discord bots.

 ## Utility Commands
 1.  `/ping` - Check bot latency and status.